t2liang/Dietary-recipes/README.md

 To determine if our model performs better for low calorie recipes, we run a permutation test, using precision as the evaluation metric, and the difference in precision as our test statistic.

 Null Hypothesis:

     Our model is fair.
 Its precision for high-calorie recipes and low-calorie recipes are roughly the same, and any differences are due to random chance.

 Alternative Hypothesis:

     Our model is unfair.
 Its precision for low-calorie recipes is higher than its precision for high-calorie recipes.

-We achieve a p-value in our permutation test of 0.224.
+It seems like the difference in precision across the two groups is not significant, using significance level of 0.05.
+We achieve a p-value in our permutation test of
-It seems like the difference in precision across the two groups is significant, using significance level 0.05.
-Thus, we can infer from our test that our model is better at predicting whether a recipe is 'dietary' or not if the given recipe is "low calorie".
+0.224.
+As this is above our cut-off value, we fail to reject the null hypothesis.
+Thus, we can infer from our test that our model is fair and performs roughly the same for both low-calorie recipes and high-calorie recipes.